CCBlueX/Documentation/md/get-started/usage/account-manager.md

 ![Restore Original Account](/images/get-started/account-manager/restore-account.png)

-This is useful if you temporarily test alts or cracked accounts but want to safely return to your main account afterwards without manually searching for the original account.

 ## Quick Account Changer

 The **Quick Account Changer** allows you to switch between stored accounts with as few clicks as possible.